heavyind/vue-bi18n/README.md

 `this.bi18n.setByIdx` (*index: Number*)

 Set the current language by index of the original `languages` array passed into your configuration object

+---
+**Note:** the namespace of the API on Vue components can be set within the configuration object by passing a value for `scopeName`.

 ## License